 The Board's role is documented in a Board Charter which sets out its main responsibilities and a range of related governance matters.
 The powers which are specifically reserved for the Board and the matters which require specific Board approval are set out in a Retained and Delegated Authorities of the Board document.
-The Board has an Audit Risk Management and Compliance Committee and a Nomination and Remuneration Committee to assist in the execution of its responsibilities.
-An outline of the Board's key responsibilities is presented below:
+The Board has an Audit, Risk Management and Compliance Committee, and a Nomination and Remuneration Committee to assist in the execution of its responsibilities.
+An outline of the Board's key responsibilities, as articulated in the Board Charter, is presented below:

-- Providing leadership and setting the strategic objectives of the Group; - Monitoring management's implementation of financial and other strategic objectives; - Appointing and where necessary removing the Chairman; - Appointing and where necessary removing the Managing Director; - Overseeing the integrity of the Group's accounting and corporate reporting systems, including the external audit;

-- Approving operating budgets, major capital expenditure, acquisitions and divestments; - Monitoring capital management; - Overseeing and approval of the risk, control and accountability systems; - Overseeing the Company's process for making timely and balanced disclosure of all material information reasonably expected to have a material effect on the price or value of the Company's securities; - Monitoring compliance with legal, constitutional and ethical standards; - Monitoring the effectiveness of the Group's governance practices; - Ratifying the appointment of, and where necessary, the removal of the Chief Financial Officer and the Company Secretary; - Monitoring and evaluating the performance of management; - Approving the Group's remuneration framework; - Reviewing succession planning and management development; and - Assessing the Board's own performance.
+- Demonstrating leadership; - Defining the Company's purpose and setting its strategic objectives; - Monitoring management's implementation of financial and other strategic objectives; - Instilling and reinforcing a culture across the Company of acting lawfully, ethically and responsibly and in a manner consistent with its Statement of Values; - Approving the Company's Statement of Values and Code of Conduct Policy at least annually; - Appointing and where necessary removing the Chairman; - Appointing and where necessary removing the Managing Director; - Approving operating budgets, major capital expenditure, acquisitions, joint venture arrangements and divestments; - Monitoring capital management; - Satisfying itself that the Company has in place an appropriate risk management framework (for both financial and non-financial risks) and setting the risk appetite within which the Board expects management to operate; - Satisfying itself that an appropriate framework exists for relevant and accurate information to be reported by management to the Board; - Overseeing the integrity of the Company's accounting and corporate reporting systems, including the external audit; - Whenever required, challenging management and holding it to account; - Overseeing the Company's process for making timely and balanced disclosure of all material information reasonably expected to have a material effect on the price or value of the Company's securities; - Monitoring compliance with legal, constitutional and ethical standards; - Monitoring the effectiveness of the Company's governance practices; - Ratifying the appointment of and where necessary the removal of the Chief Financial Officer, the Company Secretary and other senior executives; - Monitoring and evaluating the performance of senior executives annually; - Satisfying itself that the Company's remuneration policies are aligned with the Company's purpose, values, strategic objectives and risk appetite; - Reviewing its skills matrix on a regular basis to make sure it covers the skills needed to address existing and emerging business, taxation (including income tax and other relevant taxes) and governance issues relevant to the Company; - Reviewing succession planning and management development (including considerations of gender diversity); - Assessing the Board's own performance and that of each Director annually; and - Assessing the performance of each Board committee annually.